tchan247/solo/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.
+    Speed Reader

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
+    Learn Speed Reading

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
+    Speed Reader will train you to become a proficient at reading quickly in a short amount of time.

 ## Problem ##
   > Describe the problem your product solves.
+    Speed Reader aims to solve productivity problems associated with slow reading rate.

 ## Solution ##
   > Describe how your product elegantly solves the problem.
+    Speed Reader presents a variety of excercises that help the user improve in reading speed.

 ## Quote from You ##
   > A quote from a spokesperson in your company.
+    Speed Reader has improved my reading speed, saved me lots of time, and made me a lot smarter!

 ## How to Get Started ##
   > Describe how easy it is to get started.
+    All you need to do is launch the app, select your training preferences, and press start.

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+    Speed Reader is a great app because it has many features that other speed-reading apps don't have.
+The training preferences for every excercise not only allows the reader to learn at a manageable pace, but also customize their excercise to be unique to other users of the app.
+A downside for this feature would be that the available preferences give too much comfort to the user and will slow down the learning process.

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.
+    Get started on Speed Reader today for free.
+Use our given reading material or add your own!